 - Alerting external help during a crisis

-Veterans describe their dogs as non-judgemental, unconditional companions that provide an unwavering sense of support – that someone always has their back
+Veterans describe their dogs as non-judgmental, unconditional companions that provide an unwavering sense of support – that someone always has their back